Jasper-27/Soft166Assignment/README.md

 - A table situated under the password entry field
 - Changing the colour of lights in SMB109.

+## Application fact sheet

+This web application is made to evaluate the strength of a user password, based on six characteristics, and manipulate the lights in SOFT166 in ways dependent on those characteristics.

+The web application has four pages: home, about, application, and the key.
+All pages on the web application have the same navigation bar.
+This navigation bar has links to the other three pages on the site.
+The navigation bar indicates to the user their current page by underlining that option on the navigation bar.
+All pages also have the footer.
+This footer contains the text “powered by w3.css” this is included to acknowledge that I have used the w3css tool to make the site.
+The “w3.css” part is a link to the w3css website.

+The home page has two main items on it: The site title, and the creators name.
+Both these items are animated, with the title coming in from the top, and the creator name coming from the bottom.
+This can give the web application a sleek modern look.
+The application title will take the user directly to the application page when clicked, thus making the site easier to navigate.

+The about page is made up of two major sections: about the application, and about the author.
+The both of these sections are made up of a title and a paragraph of text.
+All of these are animated and slide onto the page from the left and right.

+The application page is the main page of the application.
+This is the page that contains both the password entry box and the table which tells the user what secure password characteristics are present in the password they entered.
+The password box is large and in the middle of the page.
+The users cursor is automatically set to type in that box.
+The table used to display the features is below this entry box.
+The table is updated in real time so that the user can see what part of there password affects the password strength.
+On the standard desktop view the results of the password strength are arranged in two columns of three, the same as the lights in SMB109.
+When in mobile mode the table is turned into a single column with six items.
+There is also a clear button on this page which can be used to clear the password entry.
+The items on this page are animated and fly in from the left and right to fit with the other pages which do the same.

+The key page is used to show the user how each password characteristic will affect the lights in smb109.
+This page is made up of 7 containers which each contain an explanation and a diagram.
+These diagrams show all the lights on the wall and what colour they should be.
+In desktop mode these containers are arranged in a grid but when shrunk to mobile mode the containers are in a column.

 ## Features

 ### Display